varnish/Varnish-Book/varnish_book.rst

 Configure Varnish
 .................

-   .. csv-table:: Different Locations of the Varnish Configuration File
-      :name: Different Locations of the Varnish Configuration File
-      :delim: ;
-      :widths: 20, 27, 25, 28
-      :header-rows: 2
-      :file: tables/varnish_configuration_files.csv

-\* ``/etc/systemd/system/varnish.service`` does not exist by default.
-Copy it from ``/lib/systemd/system/varnish.service`` and edit it.

-.. container:: handout

-   The configuration file is used to give parameters and command line arguments to the Varnish daemon.
-   This file also specifies the location of the VCL file.
-   Modifications to this file require to run ``service varnish restart`` for the changes to take effect.

-   The location of the Varnish configuration file depends on the operating system and whether it uses the ``init`` system of `SysV`, or `systemd`.
-   Table `Different Locations of the Varnish Configuration File`_ shows the locations for each system installation.

    Once you have found the Varnish configuration file, edit it to listen on port `80` and have a management interface on port `1234`.
    This is configured with the ``-a`` and ``-T`` options of the variable ``DAEMON_OPTS``::